mariagimenezbustos/eurocapi/README.md

   DB_PASS=YOURPASSWORD
 ```

-- Send the following commands to MySQL: `CREATE DATABASE eurocapi;` and then `USE eurocapi;`
+- Run the following commands to your MySQL console: `CREATE DATABASE eurocapi;` and then `USE eurocapi;`
 - Run `npm run migrate` in the project folder of this repository, in a new terminal window.
 This will create three tables in your database: "capital," "user," and "post."
 - Make sure you understand how the tables are constructed.
-In your MySQL console, you can run `use eurocapi;` and then `describe TABLENAME;` to see the structure of each table.
+In your MySQL console, you can run `describe TABLENAME;` to see the structure of each table.

 ### Development